-The false impression that cyber-attacks are aimed solely at large organisation is understandable.
+The false impression that cyber-attacks are aimed solely at large organisations is understandable.
 It is only the big data breaches that reach the news.

 The sober fact is, however, that as much as 70% of cybercrime in the US is aimed at small businesses, according to figures released by the National Cyber Security Alliance.
 The exact figures for South Africa are not yet known, but it is plausible that South African owner-managed businesses are equally at risk.